Pedro de Peralta: Governor of New Mexico

 According to one source, Don Pedro de Peralta was a bachelor of canon law.
 A report of possessions found in his house after his arrest includes a law book.

-Peralta was appointed governor of New Mexico by the Viceroy, Luis de Velasco, marqués de Salinas on 31 March 1609, shortly after Peralta had arrived from Spain.
+Peralta was appointed governor of Santa Fe de Nuevo México (New Mexico) by the Viceroy, Luis de Velasco, marqués de Salinas on 31 March 1609, shortly after Peralta had arrived from Spain.

 Juan de Oñate had asked Velasco for compensation for his efforts in New Mexico, and asked that his son Christóbal be allowed to succeed him.
 Valasco replied that he had named Peralta as governor, and that Onate should hand over to him when he arrived at the Rio Grande and should then return with his son to Mexico City without delay.

 An expedition with supplies and reinforcements left for the north late in 1609.

 Peralta reached the capital, La Villa de San Gabriel, early in 1610.

 He was met by Oñate, who left for the south in early February to face charges of maladministration.

 Peralta brought twelve soldiers and eight Franciscan priests with him.

 His instructions included searching for the Straits of Anián, (Note: The Straits of Anián were thought to connect the Atlantic to the Pacific, stretching above North America at 55° to 60° of latitude.) on which he should establish a secure port.

 San Gabriel was remote from the main Pueblo Indian population centers.

 Juan de Oñate had planned to move the capital south to the Santa Fe River valley.

 Peralta selected a defensible site with ample available land and a good water supply for the town, which he called Santa Fe.